MZ82020/CMATP/README.md

 # Data Preparation

 - We use ETH and UCY datasets.
 Please download and extract information into the ./data_trajpred folder.
 Click on here to download data : https://drive.google.com/drive/folders/1REq_if6nqdjw_jYtuRVPJqmDNTcIxoJU?usp=drive_link
-Then, update the data path.
-The dataset used for training is set by default to eth, you can change that in the code into hotel, zara_01, zara_02, university
+Then, update the data path (under DataBase Variables).
+The dataset used for training is set by default to eth, you can change that in the code into hotel, zara_01, zara_02, university (dataset_name variable);
 - Set the path for saving your trained models in the code (save_path variable).
 - Run the following jupyter Pred_Traj_2EncDecTransf_CA_eth.ipynb to train and test the model